How and why to ditch your expensive mutual funds

 - I sold all my mutual funds and decided to buy initially broad market Canadian ETF XIU from iShares.

 - At the time, because I believed I still needed some bonds in my portfolio to save myself from myself, I bought a Canadian bond ETF XBB.
 You can see an early post on this subject here.

-- I researched U.S. stocks since I know I needed to diversify and eventually bought low-cost U.S. ETF VYM.
-I still own that fund today.
+- I researched U.S. stocks since I know I needed to diversify.
+I now own some U.S. stocks and U.S.-listed ETFs.

 - At the same time I also started buying individual stocks.
 I figured I would own the same companies that top mutual funds own.
 Enbridge was one of my very first stocks to own.
 I still hold that company today…

 Thanks to this blog, as a financial diary, fans of this site can now read what I own and have learned over the years on these subjects:

 ETFs – While learning about indexing, I’ve also learned some ETFs ride the coattails of stock market returns.

 Retirement – I’ve learned that other people, including retirees, have struggled with the same concepts I have.
 Yet over time, they’ve also dug themselves out of accepting higher cost products as a way to invest – and built some wealthy portfolios in the process.
 Experiences can be a great teacher, including those from others!

 What you can do about your high-cost funds?